If you search for popular keywords for your niche, you’ll notice the top SERP (search engine results page) results don’t change very often.

 Domain Authority is just a number that helps you to compare your site’s strength against your competitors.

-We don’t recommend that you focus on this metric solely.
+We don’t recommend that you focus on this metric alone.

-Instead, publish high-quality content, work on improving your link profile, and use the DA score as an early indicator of the potential effect of your efforts.
+Instead, publish high-quality content, work on improving your link profile overall, and use the DA score as an early indicator of the potential effect of your efforts.

 And, of course, if you need help with your link-building strategy, book an intro call with our team.
 We’re here to help!